ax-va/AxVaGlobe/README.md

 When changing the radius of the sphere for the surface units you can create arbitrary 3D surfaces on the sphere.

-## Logical Component
+## Business Logic

-The logical component is that each surface unit at the logical level knows its nearest neighbors that is implemented algorithmically, not by storage.
+Each surface unit at the logical level knows its nearest neighbors that is implemented algorithmically, not by storage.
 Due to that, discrete movement on the surface is possible.